a2stuff/a2d/res/notes/testplan.md

 * Click a folder in the list.
 Edit the path shown.
 Click Open.
 Verify that the selected folder opens and that the path is updated correctly.
 * Click a folder in the list.
 Click Open.
 Verify that the selected folder opens and that the path is updated correctly.

+* Launch DeskTop.
+File > Copy a File....
+Select a file.
+Click OK.
+Verify that the name of the file appears in the second field, after the insertion point.
+Click a folder.
+Verify that the path updates, with the file name appended, after the insertion point.
+Click Change Drive.
+Verify that the new path still has the file name appended, after the insertion point.
+Repeat the above, but move the insertion point before clicking.
+* Launch DeskTop.
+File > Copy a File....
+Select a file.
+Click OK.
+Verify that the name of the file appears in the second field, after the insertion point.
+Edit the file name.
+Click a folder.
+Verify that the path updates, with the edited file name appended, after the insertion point.
+Click Change Drive.
+Verify that the new path still has the edited file name appended, after the insertion point.
+Repeat the above, but move the insertion point before clicking.

 # Text Input Fields

 This covers: